 - Tap the Edit icon next your check-in code

-- You will see an red-orange screen with your current does displayed
+- You will see a red-orange screen with your current code displayed

 - Enter a new 4-digit code

 - If your code matches that of another staff or parent, a warning message will be shown, you can still save and use that code but it is not recommended*